But what is Reiki?

 Why you don’t need more Reiki classes

-Especially if you are a home practitioner not preparing to be a Reiki professional, you don’t need to take any more Reiki classes after your First degree class.
-You might want to take another First degree class after you’ve been practicing a while, if you want, but it’s not necessary.
+Especially if you’re a home practitioner not preparing to be a Reiki professional, you don’t need to take any more Reiki classes after your First degree class.
+You might want to take another First degree class after you’ve been practicing a while, if you want.
+It can help deepen your understanding, but it’s not necessary.

 You don’t develop as a Reiki practitioner by taking classes; you develop by practicing.